-Try to think in a grander way, the guru said, eyes clad in smoke, not to peddle cheap ideas on the street, struggling to sell, but learn to wait.
+Try to think in a grander way, the master said, eyes clad in smoke, not to peddle cheap ideas on the street, struggling to sell, but learn to wait.
 There is no telling what you might hear if you just sit still.
 A tongue eager to tell its tales, fight against it, every day, wage a war of independence, against the tyrant between your ears.

 One by one my false visions will come to you, offering greater and greater gifts.
 Reject them all, let your hair stand on end, fingers trembling.
 Then, the sweetest, the truest vision, will be yours.
 You were searching for the ultimate past, one that would explain the depth of your roots, but there was none.